Evandernyoni/CNN-with-Keras-Digit-Recognizer-/README.md

 # CNN-with-Keras-Digit-Recognizer-
-A simple Convolutional Neural Network for digits recognition on the MNIST dataset.
+A simple Convolutional Neural Network for digit recognition on the MNIST dataset.